Prevention of Global Warming

 The Group is moving forward with research in the following fields in order to realize energy transitions.

-In fiscal 2023, the ENEOS Group spent a total of around 32.1 billion yen on research and development.
+In fiscal 2024, the ENEOS Group spent a total of around 16.1 billion yen on research and development.

 - Technical development for the manufacture of hydrogen and the optimization of storage battery operation plans, which contribute to the effective use of renewable energy

-- Technical development and feasibility study on biofuels
+- Technical development for biofuels

 - Rationalization and streamlining of oil refining processes using digital technology, etc.